Hogue/wdi_2_bootstrap_handlebars_demo/README.md

 - Create a visually appealing header using bootstrap styles
 - Consult the bootstrap documenation for additional styling

-## Foreward

-These frameworks are not the end-all be-all.

 # Part 1: Handlebars

 ## Instructions